-5. Correspondence: Letters and memoranda to university officers, the Board of Trustees, Academic Senate, Student Government, and IC will be maintained in accordance with the RIT Records Management Policy.
+5. Correspondence: Letters and memoranda to university officers, the Board of Trustees, Academic Senate, Student Government, and UC will be maintained in accordance with the RIT Records Management Policy.

 F. Communications: SC minutes are made available to all staff.
 EC minutes are circulated to all SC members.

 A. Fiscal year: SC will operate on the RIT fiscal year of July 1 to June 30.

 B. Funding: RIT funds the operating budget of the SC.